Learn about barriers to market entry and local requirements, i.e., things to be aware of when entering the market for this country.

 Opportunities exist to sell to the Canadian government.
 Federal, provincial, and municipal procurement procedures, although open in principle to U.S. bidders, vary from the procedures in the United States.
 Bidders must be registered in Canada to bid and must fulfill all Canadian requirements to be awarded contracts (mandatory requirements are non-negotiable).
 In some cases, security clearances are required for personnel prior to submitting a bid, and in defense projects there may be requirements for offsets, known as Industrial and Technological Benefits (ITB).

-It is important to have an overall strategy to protect your Intellectual Property (IP).
-IP may be protected differently in Canada and in the United States, and the scope of protection may be different.
-Rights must be registered and enforced in Canada under local laws.
-It is vital that companies understand that intellectual property is primarily a private right and that the United States government cannot enforce rights for private individuals in Canada.
-It is the responsibility of the rights holders to register, protect, and enforce their rights where relevant, retaining their own counsel and advisors.
+It is crucial to develop an overall Intellectual Property (IP) strategy to protect your intellectual property rights.
+IP is protected differently in Canada than in the United States, and the scope of protection is different.
+Intellectual property rights must be registered and enforced in Canada under local laws.
+It is vital that companies understand intellectual property is primarily a private right and the United States government cannot enforce rights for private individuals in Canada.
+It is the responsibility of the rights holder to register, protect, and enforce their rights where relevant and entities must retain their own local counsel and advisors.
 Small and medium-size companies should also understand the importance of working with trade associations and organizations to support IP protection and stop counterfeiting.